Merged-log-concavity of rational functions, almost strictly unimodal sequences, and phase transitions of ideal boson-fermion gases: Variation of almost strictly unimodal sequences and real algebraic sets of critical points

-There are increasing and hill-shape sequences, or decreasing and hill-shape sequences.
-There are also increasing and {\it asymptotically hill-shape sequences}, which we explain for the merged-log-concavity in this section.
-We use these boundary sequences to study critical points of the variation of semi-strongly unimodal sequences by the merged-log-concavity.
-Moreover, we obtain algebraic varieties of these critical points in a suitable setting.
+Among almost strictly unimodal sequences, we have the following boundary sequences: first, increasing and hill-shape sequences; second, decreasing and hill-shape sequences; third, increasing and {\it asymptotically hill-shape sequences}, which we explain for the merged-log-concavity.
+By these boundary sequences, we consider critical points on the variation of almost strictly unimodal sequences.
+We also obtain real algebraic sets of the critical points in a suitable setting.